-located next to the elevator on each floor, and that a fire can be reported by dialing 0 for the hotel operator.
-Guests appreciate that the hotel cares about their well-being and that it has taken every precaution to ensure equipment is available and in working order.
+Often, instructing guests on fire safety is overlooked.
+They are at the hotel for a relaxing, enjoyable visit.
+But fire can strike at any time, even during relaxing, enjoyable visits.
+Inform each guest that all rooms are equipped with smoke detectors, that the nearest fire exit from any room is, at the most, four doors to the right of the room, that a fire extinguisher is located next to the elevator on each floor, and that a fire can be reported by dialing "0" for the hotel operator.
+Guests will appreciate that the hotel cares about their well-being and that the hotel has taken every precaution to ensure that the equipment is available and in working order.
 Management may want to encourage guests to read the fire evacuation guidelines posted on the door of the guest room by offering enticing promotions.
 For example, on registering, the guest is informed of a special coupon attached to the fire evacuation plan located on the door.
 This coupon may be redeemed for a two-for-one breakfast special, a free cover charge in the lounge, a free morning newspaper, a discount in the gift shop, or some other incentive.

 Accommodations for guests who are physically challenged should also be a concern for hotel managers.
 Visual alarm systems, flashing lights that indicate a fire or other emergency in a hotel room, should be installed to alert hearing-impaired guests.
-A report of the locations of physically challenged guests should be easy to retrieve from the PMS registration module in case of an emergency.
+A report of the locations of physically challenged guests should be easy to retrieve in case of an emergency.